kerilbatra/Python-Bank-Automation/README.md

-This project automates the processing of Kyrgyzstan bank statements and provides a Streamlit interface for processing and downloading transaction data.
+This project automates the processing of bank statements and provides a Streamlit interface for processing and downloading transaction data.

 ## Features